graemeball/PPPPP/README.md

 (2.6 requires altered imports for some jobs).

-While still at an early stage of development, check "### CONFIG PARAMATERS" section in pppppd.py and jobs/ modules to configure for system specific paths etc.
+While still at an early stage of development, check "### CONFIG PARAMATERS" section in pppppd.py and commands/ modules to configure for system specific paths etc.

-A job-handling module for each job type is defined in jobs/ (for new jobs, update RUN dict in pppppd.py and jobs/__init__.py)
+A job-handling module for each job type is defined in commands/ (for new job types, update RUN dict in pppppd.py and commands/`__init__.py`)

 Usage